ansible-collections/ibm_zos_cics/docs/source/modules/stop_region.rst

        msg
-        | A string containing an error message if applicable
+        | A string containing an error message if applicable.

         | **returned**: always
         | **type**: str